Using Quick Mask mode, you can modify (or create) a selection using pixel-editing tools.

 Painting in white will add areas to the selection.

-Painting a grey will vary the opacity of the selection depending on the tone of grey used.
+Painting a gray will vary the opacity of the selection depending on the tone of gray used.

 Erased areas are always removed from a selection.

 By default, the Quick Mask is presented in the workspace as a translucent red overlay.
 The red areas are not included in the selection.
 This default view can be changed to show the masked area as black, white or transparent depending on your preferences.

 To edit a selection using Quick Mask mode:

 Do one of the following: